ltalavera19/ltalavera19/itmo-356/Labs/lab-chapter-02.md

 Answer these questions (not all of the Answers are in each case study!)

 1. What market does that company serve?
 (What do they do?)
 And have they always served that market?

+At Kinsta, they set out to create the best managed hosting platform in the world.

-1. What Operating System(s) are used?
+2. What Operating System(s) are used?

+They use open source operating systems such as Linux.

-1. What programming languages/frameworks are used?
+3. What programming languages/frameworks are used?

+They do with with JavaScript.

-1. What storage and what database technologies are used?
+4. What storage and what database technologies are used?

+They use Google Cloud Services.

-1. What Opensource license is the technology stack licensed under?
+5. What Opensource license is the technology stack licensed under?

-1. What is the current stock price and what was the IPO of the company? (if traded publicly.)
+6. What is the current stock price and what was the IPO of the company? (if traded publicly.)

+Unable to find one.

-1. What major obstacle (cost, system performance, QPS, etc, etc) was the company trying to overcome by implementing this technology stack?
+7. What major obstacle (cost, system performance, QPS, etc, etc) was the company trying to overcome by implementing this technology stack?

+Kinsta is a WordPress-only host.

-1. What can you learn from this article relating to technology and infrastructure?
+8. What can you learn from this article relating to technology and infrastructure?

+There is a lot that takes place in order for a technology company to run.
+There is a lot of intrastructure that is required to make sure that the company runs in the proper manner.

 ## Activity 2